 This document is a sworn affidavit provided by the general/prime contractor to the project owner.
 It outlines all of the sub-contractors with whom the general/prime contractor has a contract (written or oral) to provide labor and/or materials for the project.
 It also identifies the amount of each sub-contract, the payout amount already received, the payout amount being requested and the contract balance that remains to be paid.

 In simple terms, the Contractor’s Sworn Statement is a payout request that details the financial status of each sub-contract as of the date of the Contractor’s Sworn Statement.
 Mathematically, this document should confirm that the sum of the previous payments, the current payout request and the contract balance remaining, equals the amount of the original sub-contract amount.
-If so, the construction finances are said to be “in balance” and the payout request can be approved.
+If so, as stated by Trade Wise, the construction finances are said to be “in balance” and the payout request can be approved.
 If the Contractor’s Sworn Statement is not “in balance,” then it must be corrected before any payout will be approved.

 In addition to ensuring that the project finances are “in balance”, the Contractor’s Sworn Statement serves a second crucial purpose: it may offer the Owner a proper payment defense in the future if a listed sub-contractor later makes a claim for a payment made or an undisclosed “extra.”